Updated: September 2023

 2.3 Respondents (Those that Respond to a Survey)

-If you are a Respondent, and not a Visitor or User, then this Section 2.3 is relevant for you.
+If you are a Respondent, and not a Visitor or Platform User, then this Section 2.3 is relevant for you.

 DecisionWise collects Personal Data from Respondents when they respond to a survey invitation or answer questions from DecisionWise.
-WHEN YOU RESPOND TO AN ONLINE SURVEY FROM DecisionWise YOU ARE CONSENTING TO THE COLLECTION OF YOUR PERSONAL DATA.YOU ARE NOT REQUIRED TO ANSWER ANY SURVEY OR ANY PARTICULAR SURVEY QUESTION.
+WHEN YOU RESPOND TO AN ONLINE SURVEY FROM DECISIONWISE YOU ARE CONSENTING TO THE COLLECTION OF YOUR PERSONAL DATA.YOU ARE NOT REQUIRED TO ANSWER ANY SURVEY OR ANSWER A PARTICULAR SURVEY QUESTION.
 AN EMPLOYER MAY NOT PENALIZE ANYONE FOR FAILING TO ANSWER A SURVEY OR SURVEY QUESTION.

 Respondents should be aware that in responding to surveys or survey invitations, they will be disclosing information that may make them personally identifiable to DecisionWise.
-In addition, Personal Data about the Respondent may be provided to DecisionWise by a User who is using our software platform to solicit employee feedback responses.
+In addition, Personal Data about the Respondent may be provided to DecisionWise by a Platform User who is using our software platform to solicit employee feedback responses.

 Employee Date of Hire (Tenure)

-- Employee Date of Birth
+Employee Date of Birth

 Employee Department and Classification

 Employee Contact Information for the Employer, such as work e-mail, work phone numbers, etc.

-When a User or a Respondent uses our services, we may collect their IP address and browser type.
+When a Platform User or a Respondent uses our services, we may collect their IP address and browser type.
 We may associate IP address and browser type with a specific person.
 We also may collect Personal Data from persons who contact us through our websites to request additional information; in such a situation, we may collect contact information (as discussed above) and any other information that the person chooses to submit through our websites.

-DecisionWise uses Personal Data that it collects from the Respondents and Users in its role as a software service provider for the following business purposes, without limitation: (1) to gather and process survey feedback from Respondents (including managing transactions, reporting, invoices, renewals, and other operations related to providing services to a User); (2) satisfying governmental reporting, tax, and other requirements (e.g., import/export); (3) storing and processing data, including Personal Data, in computer databases and servers located in the United States and elsewhere; (4) verifying identity (e.g., for online access to accounts); (5) as requested by the Employer or a Respondent; (6) for other business-related purposes permitted or required under applicable local law and regulation; and (7) as otherwise required by law.
+DecisionWise uses Personal Data that it collects from the Respondents and Platform Users in its role as a software service provider for the following business purposes, without limitation: (1) to gather and process survey feedback from Respondents (including managing transactions, reporting, invoices, renewals, and other operations related to providing services to a Platform User); (2) satisfying governmental reporting, tax, and other requirements (e.g., import/export); (3) storing and processing data, including Personal Data, in computer databases and servers located in the United States and elsewhere; (4) verifying identity (e.g., for online access to accounts); (5) as requested by the Employer or a Respondent; (6) for other business-related purposes permitted or required under applicable local law and regulation; and (7) as otherwise required by law.